An Event Study of the Ethereum Transition to Proof-of-Stake: Conclusion

 Will decentralized staking systems like Lido dominate centralized exchanges like Coinbase?
 Will Ethereum gas fees eventually fall given the reduction in energy needed to secure the network?
 Will other proof-of-work networks look to transition to proof-of-stake or other less energy intensive models of block formation?
-Finally, will sharding enable Ethereum to achieve latencies similar to Solana?
+Finally, will sharding, which effectively makes individual nodes into their separate blockchains,\footnote{https://ethereum.org/en/upgrades/sharding/.
+It is projected to arrive sometime in 2023.} enable Ethereum to achieve latencies and fees similar to Solana?

-The merge was achieved without any interruption to the basic functioning of the Ethereum Mainnet and the Beacon Chain.
-This was an achievement, and our analysis has tried to quantify the immediate impact of this event.